How to Make Nesting Canvas Valet Trays

 This sewing project makes three nesting trays of various sizes.
 You can choose just to make one tray if you’d like.

-If you are not wanting to stencil your fabric, skip Steps 2-4.
+If you do not want to stencil your fabric, skip Steps 2-4.

 Materials